brienjl/resistance-reno-ai/README.md

 resistance-reno-ai/
 ├── .env -- Store your API Key here
 ├── .gitignore
-├── index.js -- Main entry point for the script
+├── index.js -- Main entry point for the program
 ├── EO-analysis/
 ├── executive_order_analysis/
 │   ├── markdownFilesSaveHere.md
 │   ├── ...
 ├── models/
-│   ├── openai.js  -- Contains functions to interact with the OpenAI API
+│   ├── openai.js  -- functions to interact with the OpenAI model
-│   ├── scraper.js -- Contains functions to scrape executive order text from the White House website.
+│   ├── scraper.js -- functions to scrape EO from WhiteHouse.gov
 ├── utils/
-│   ├── gitHandler.js -- Contains functions to commit and push changes to GitHub.
+│   ├── gitHandler.js -- function to push changes to GitHub.
-│   ├── markdownHandler.js -- Contains functions to save analysis results to Markdown files.
+│   ├── markdownHandler.js -- functions to save as markdown.

 ```